kapena/roygbiv-blog/_posts/2016-11-10-firstpost.md

 Welcome.
 This post explains about how I approached building my personal portfolio.

 ## ROYGBIV?
-In Hawaii it's no phenomenon that you to see a Rainbow everyday.
+In Hawaii it's no phenomenon that you see a rainbow everyday.
 Seeing rainbows on a day to day bases has influenced me to pay attention to the visible color spectrum.
-The reason I choose [roygbiv.green](https//www.roygbiv.green) for my domain name is because it translates directly to the the visible color spectrum which is *red, orange, yellow, blue, indigo and  violet* **ROYGBIV**.
+The reason for choosing [roygbiv.green](https//www.roygbiv.green) for my domain name is because it translates directly to the the visible color spectrum which is *red, orange, yellow, blue, indigo and  violet* **ROYGBIV**.
 While viewing [roygbiv.green](https//www.roygbiv.green) you'll notice a few references to the color spectrum including Issac Newtons color wheel.
 If you'd like to learn more about  **ROYGBIV** and the major significance it has to Issac Newton then read this article all about [The Dimensions of Color](https://www.huevaluechroma.com/071.php).
 It's fascinating and worth every bit of your time.

 ## Timeline